Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Theory

 Similar matrices in a smaller subspace can be constructed to model single photon states, and prior to use, these matrices must be transformed to a canonical MPS form with the orthogonality center (OC) in the time-bin adjacent to the TLS.

-With these representations of Fock states in the time domain, we can compose two kinds of temporal correlations over the input pulse: (i) two subsequent chains of bins comprising {\it two independent single photon pulses} with a photon localized within each pulse, denoted as the state $\ket{\psi}_{\rm in} = \ket{1}\ket{1}$; and (ii) an overall {\it correlated two photon state} with both photons distributed over the pulse envelope given by the chain of time bins presented above and denoted as $\ket{\psi}_{\rm in} = \ket{2}$.
+With these representations of Fock states in the time domain, we can compose two kinds of input pulses of interest: (i) two different temporal pulse envelopes sot that we have {\it two independent single photon pulses} with a photon localized within each pulse, denoted as the state $\ket{\psi}_{\rm in} = \ket{1}\ket{1}$; and (ii) an overall {\it two photon indistinguishable state} with both photons distributed over the pulse envelope given by the chain of time bins presented above and denoted as $\ket{\psi}_{\rm in} = \ket{2}$.

 In what follows, we will first use MPS to simulate two {\em top-hat} temporal pulse envelopes of identical amplitude, identical duration $t_p$, and with the pulse centers separated by some time $t_b$.
 This choice of pulse envelope is not a model restriction, but provides a clear starting point for analyzing the physics by presenting clear endpoints of the pulse effects and the beginning of purely spontaneous emission.
 It is also easier to implement in the MPS time domain than using pulsed scattering theory, as discussed below.
 In the case of the two-photon state with $t_b \geq t_p$, this coincides with the input temporal pulse function